nuspell/nuspell/README.md

   - C++ 17 compiler with support for `std::filesystem`, e.g. GCC >= v9
   - CMake >= v3.12
-  - Catch2 >= v2.3.0 (It is only needed when building the tests.
-If it is not available as a system package, the CMake will download it using `FetchContent`.)
+  - Catch2 >= v3.1.1 (It is only needed when building the tests.
+If it is not available as a system package, then CMake will download it using `FetchContent`.)
   - Getopt (It is needed only on Windows + MSVC and only when the CLI tool or the tests are built.
 It is available in vcpkg.
 Other platforms provide